-Covered various global competitions from Rugby World Cups to the World Shove Ha’Penny Championships before getting tied to a desk and finally making the permanent move to the more grown-up world of news and fighting to keep print flourishing in a digital world.
+Covered various global competitions from Rugby World Cups to the World Shove Ha’Penny Championships before getting tied to a desk and the permanent move to the more grown-up world of news and fighting to keep print flourishing in a digital world.

-Think the travel bug – and the desire to write about it – first took hold when a few features editors were convinced to send me on overseas press trip, usually skiing to some odd parts of Europe.
+Think the travel bug – and the desire to write about it – first took hold when a few features editors were convinced to send me on overseas press trips, usually skiing to some odd parts of Europe.
 Six weeks in the US added to the itchy feet and that was followed by my introduction to overlanding with three months travelling from London to New York and another US road trip.

-Having worked for a small overlanding company for a year, returned to journalism – while attempting to get a two-man overlanding sideline off the ground – before heading out on my longest travels to date, 10 months on the Oasis Trans Africa adventure.
+Having worked for a small overlanding company for a year, returned to journalism – while attempting to get a two-man travel sideline off the ground – before heading out on my longest travels to date, 10 months on the Oasis Trans Africa adventure.

 - You can add 40 states to that, determined to complete the set one day – Hawaii, Michigan, North Dakota, New Mexico, Oklahoma, Nebraska, Kansas, Colorado, Idaho and Arizona are the missing ones.